NCERT Solutions For Class 10 Science Chapter 11 Electricity

 Where:

-$E=$ electrical energy (in joules)
+E= electrical energy (in joules)

-Approach to Solve Questions of Current Electricity
+Approach to Solve Questions of Class 10 Science Chapter 11 - Electricity

 • Carefully read the question to determine what you are given and what to find.

-• Write down the known variables which can be current, voltage, resistance or power or time.
+• Write down the known variables, which can be current, voltage, resistance or power or time.

-• Get familiar with the nature of the circuit either series or parallel.
+• Get familiar with the nature of the circuit, either series or parallel.

 • Use the proper idea relative to the type of circuits and provided values.